 #1: Pay off your credit cards every month.
 Credit cards that earn miles and points have extremely high-interest rates, which far outweigh the rewards you can earn from using the card.

 #2: Start off slow.
 Credit card companies will likely become concerned if you apply for a bunch of credit cards all at once – they’ll think you’re struggling with your finances.
-You may also find it difficult to be approved for premium cards if you don’t have much of a credit history – if that’s the case, a more basic airline or hotel card may be a good place to start or even a no-annual-fee card that’s part of a larger rewards program like the Chase Freedom Unlimited or the American Express EveryDay.
+For that reason you may also find it difficult to be approved for premium cards if you don’t have much of a credit history – if that’s the case, a more basic airline or hotel card may be a good place to start or even a no-annual-fee card that’s part of a larger rewards program like the Chase Freedom Unlimited or the American Express EveryDay.

 #4: Start with a credit card that offers solid rewards on travel.
 For most business travelers, the Chase Sapphire Reserve is a solid bet: you’ll get 3 points for every dollar spent on travel and restaurant purchases, a $300 travel credit every year, a Priority Pass for airport lounge access, and a credit of up to $100 to enroll in Global Entry or TSA PreCheck.
 The points you earn with the card can be transferred to airline and hotel partners or redeemed directly for travel at a value of 1.5 cents per point.

 #6: Sign up for a credit card with your preferred airline.
-Besides earning a significant number of points for signing up and meeting a minimum spending requirement, most airline credit cards offer perks like free checked bags, priority boarding, and discounts on in-flight purchases when flying that airline.
+Finally, besides earning a significant number of points for signing up and meeting a minimum spending requirement, most airline credit cards offer perks like free checked bags, priority boarding, and discounts on in-flight purchases when flying that airline.
 United even makes more award tickets available to its credit cardholders.